apache/flink-web/contributing/code-style-and-quality-preamble.md

 <hr>

 [^1]:
-     In earlier days, we (the Flink community) did not always pay sufficient attention to this, making some components of Flink harder to evolve and to contribute to.
+     In earlier days, we (the Flink community) did not always pay sufficient attention to this, making some components of Flink harder to evolve and contribute to.